VAA1-0/The-project/docs/frontend_notes.md

 # Frontend Architecture Overview

 This document explains how the frontend of our application works, including Next.js folder structure, page component loading, navigation, and the purpose of key files such as `layout.tsx` and `page.tsx`.
-It also includes thoughts and issues about `useState` usage.
+It also includes thoughts and issues about frontend.

 ChatGPT was used with the generation of this document.